b3nj4m/hubot/docs/deploying/heroku.md

-# Deploying Hubot to Heroku
+# Deploying Brobbot to Heroku

 If you've been following along with [Getting Started](../README.md), it's time to deploy so you can use it beyond just your local machine.
-[Heroku](http://www.heroku.com/) is an easy and supported way to deploy hubot.
+[Heroku](http://www.heroku.com/) is an easy and supported way to deploy brobbot.

 Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) to start, then follow their 'Getting Started' instructions, including logging in the first time: